nostoneunturned/nostoneunturned.github.io/_posts/2020-1-9-Part-2-Gameplay.md

 It seems like there are a lot of steps to go through here, but that’s because it is broken down into as small of pieces as possible to make it easier to reference exactly what the rules have you do.
 I would recommend following along in the book the first couple of times you do this to get a feel for what each of the steps is designed to add to the story.
 It will slow things down at first, but it will be a breeze once your table is comfortable with the procedure.

-Anything in the outline not in italics happens every time you roll the dice.
-The italicized steps are optional.
+Steps with an asterisk are optional.

 #### Before Rolling:

-- * Player states their desired outcome
+- Player states their desired outcome

-- * Arbiters choose aspect and state what's most at risk
+- Arbiters choose aspect and state what's most at risk

-- * Choose Mood and increment Mood Level
+- Choose Mood and increment Mood Level

-- * Check details for Aspect Advantage or Disadvantage
+- Check details for Aspect Advantage or Disadvantage

 - Choose or create Relevant Skill*